-We cannot rule out that our competitors may have or will obtain the knowledge necessary to analyze and characterize similar data to our known data for the purpose of identifying and developing products that could compete with any of our product candidates.
+We cannot rule out that our competitors may have or will obtain the knowledge necessary to analyze and characterize similar data to our known data for the purpose of identifying and developing products that could compete with any of our product candidates, or that while we suspend our research and development operations as a result of our reorganization that competitors may not catch up to our level of knowledge and understanding.
 Our competitors may also have significantly greater financial, product development, technical and human resources and access to data.
 Further, our competitors may have significantly greater experience in using translational science methods to identify and develop product candidates.